particle-iot/docs/src/content/reference/device-os/firmware.md

 ---

 {{note op="start" type="gen2"}}
-On Gen 2 devices (Photon, P1, Electron, and E Series except the E404X) EEPROM emulation allocates a region of the device's built-in Flash memory to act as EEPROM.
+On Gen 2 devices (Photon, P1, Electron, and E-Series except the E404X) EEPROM emulation allocates a region of the device's built-in Flash memory to act as EEPROM.
 Unlike "true" EEPROM, flash doesn't suffer from write "wear" with each write to each individual address.
 Instead, the page suffers wear when it is filled.